HOW DO I START USING MY STAMPS?

 One of the first steps is to prime your stamps and properly apply ink, as noted above.
 The second, and perhaps one of the most important, is what kind of paper you use.
 All paper is not created equally, and some papers may not allow for a smooth distribution of ink.

-If you use water-based dye ink, we recommend going with this paper.
+If you use water-based dye ink, we recommend this paper - Ultra Smooth Stamping Cardstock.
 Its heavy weight, bright white color, and excellent ink absorption make for professional results.

 HOW DO I STORE MY STAMPS?